Nonx2360/DSNPRU_REG/README.md

 # DSNPRU_REG - School Activity Registration System

-**Version 3.1.5**
+**Version 3.2.0**

 A comprehensive web-based activity registration system designed for schools.
 It allows students to view and register for activities, while providing administrators with powerful tools to manage activities, students, and registration data.
-Built with **FastAPI** for high performance and **Alpine.js** for a responsive, modern frontend.
+Built with **FastAPI** for high performance and **Alpine.js** and **Tailwind CSS** for a responsive, modern frontend.

 ---